bigbridge-nl/product-import/README.md

 * For Magento 2.1+ Opensource Edition
 * Requires >= PHP 7.0
 * Input in UTF-8 (Magento standard)
-* Database query length is at least 1 MB (to support older MySQL versions)
+* MySQL query length is at least 1 MB

 ## On empty values